 - During the life of the project, TechnoServe delivered training to 10,043 farmers, 5,025 of whom were female farmers and farm workers.
 Additionally, the seven TechnoServe clusters successfully connected 296 farmers to the formal retail market.

-- Farmers in these clusters sold 1,050 tons of produce worth INR 12,481,687 to Bharti-Walmart in addition to serving other retailers.
-Beyond the farmer training sessions at the Farmer Training and Collection Centers, TechnoServe provided women-specific training and empowered women to participate in incomegenerating farming activities.
+- Beyond the farmer training sessions at the Farmer Training and Collection Centers, TechnoServe provided women-specific training and empowered women to participate in income-generating farming activities.
 The Walmart Foundation provided a USD 670K.

-- The Cashew Value Chain Initiative, conducted in collaboration with CARE India, provided sustainable economic opportunity for 1,250 women in two coastal districts of Tamil Nadu.
+- The Cashew Value Chain Initiative, conducted in collaboration with CARE India, helped provide sustainable economic opportunity for 1,250 women in two coastal districts of Tamil Nadu.

 - Three processing centers and eight satellite centers were located in villages to reduce commute time and facilitate strong participation.
-This initiative provided opportunities for vulnerable women to improve literacy and math skills, while also increasing their income.
+This initiative was designed to provide opportunities for vulnerable women to improve literacy and math skills, while also increasing their income.